scamcoinxyz/pico/README.md

 In other words, it's a mechanism to prevent the inflation.

 #### Difficulty and total supply
+The explanation below is not exactly a mining algorithm itself.
+It's just a description of how does it works.

 ##### Horizontal diffuculty
 Horizontal diffuculty (next `h_diff`) represents an integer factorization difficulty.